MetaCell/geppetto-meta/geppetto.js/README.md

 # Geppetto Core

-The Core components of Geppetto Client (work in progress)
+The Core components of Geppetto.js (work in progress)

 # Geppetto UI

-The UI components of Geppetto Client (work in progress)
+The UI components of Geppetto.js (work in progress)